geepum/geepum/README.md

 ## Introduction

-As I am new to the whole dev world as well as understanding the fact that I can *REALLY* learn only by doing, I am keeping my learnings and notes on my github.
+As I am new to the whole cloud ops world as well as understanding the fact that I can *REALLY* learn only by doing, I am keeping my learnings and notes on my github.

 ## Objective

 I am hoping to learn and get used to the following skills by leaving my dev-journey on github:
 - markdown syntax
-- gh cli commands
 - git commands

 Not only that, I would be building a real profile on github!

-## List of my dev learnings  notes
+## My learning notes

 - [Macbook intial set up](https://github.com/geepum/macbook-setup)
 - [vim commands](https://github.com/geepum/vim-commands)